 While your admin can choose default sync settings for the team, you can always enable Smart Sync for specific files and folders and choose to make them local or online-only.
 With Smart Sync and other features like selective sync, spend less time managing your storage space and more time doing work that matters.

-Open a file as usual through the Dropbox desktop app, its native application, Finder (Mac), or Windows Explorer.
+Open a file as usual through its native application, File Explorer (Windows), or Finder (Mac).
 Dropbox instantly downloads the file to your computer.
 This file will continue to be synced to your Dropbox account, but it will also use space on your hard drive.

 Selective sync is another Dropbox feature that allows you to choose which files to remove from your hard drive.
 You’ll still be able to access them on dropbox.com, but they won’t appear on your computer.
 Selective sync helps you free up hard drive space without deleting anything from your Dropbox account.